 The simple answer to this question is, “As often as you can.”
 Sadly, we don’t live in a world where this advice is practical for everyone.
-Fortunately, through dry fire and good time and ammunition management, reasonable skill level can be maintained with just a couple hundred rounds of ammunition a month.
+Fortunately, through dry fire and good time and ammunition management, a reasonable skill level can be maintained with just a couple hundred rounds of ammunition a month.

-The first thing anyone new to concealed carry or firearms in general should do is sign up for a class.
-A good defensive handgun will teach students not only the basics of shooting and drawing from the holster, but will cover important information on laws and leave students with some basic drills in order to keep their skills up to par.
+The first thing anyone new to concealed carry or firearms, in general, should do is sign up for a class.
+A good defensive handgun will teach students not only the basics of shooting and drawing from the holster but will cover important information on laws and leave students with some basic drills in order to keep their skills up to par.

-By setting up a training program, or at least going to the range with an idea of what you want to practice, skills can be maintained and even built going to the range just a couple times a month.
+By setting up a training program, or at least going to the range with an idea of what you want to practice, skills can be maintained and even built by going to the range just a couple of times a month.
 Of course, one of the keys to this standard is the importance of dry fire.
-By safely dry firing your unloaded firearm, and using this technique to practice basic skills such as holster draws and trigger control, shooters not only have the opportunity to practice their gun handling skills but can build shooting skill away from the range.
+By safely dry firing your unloaded firearm, and using this technique to practice basic skills such as holster draws and trigger control, shooters not only have the opportunity to practice their gun handling skills but can build shooting skills away from the range.